 These books are designed to supplement your study efforts and give you extra materials when it’s time to study on your own.

 Helping students with business school applications is a lucrative business.
 That’s why many GMAT prep companies mushroomed around the world.
 There are a few viable alternatives to the course offered by Princeton Review.

 You may try your luck with self-prep options from companies like Magoosh or The Economist GMAT Tutor.
 The first one is really affordable ($249) and offers a fantastic app you can use to complete practice questions on the go.

 That’s an advantage over the TPR which doesn’t really rely on mobile learning yet.
 The course from The Economist is more expensive (there are three different pricing tiers), and it comes with a nice performance-based guarantee.

 Then there’s always the GMAT course from Kaplan if you’re looking for another live-online or in-person option.
 But if you compare the features, you’ll find that the course from TPR is more user-friendly and offers more materials.

 All in all, it’s always better to invest in a live course, and perhaps use self-prep materials as a supplement.
 The “live vibe” you’ll get from interaction will help you remember things better and tackle difficult questions more easily.

 Related content: The 4 Best GMAT Prep Courses To Take

 There are many amazing GMAT prep options available on the market right now.
-It’s good to take advantage of the course offered by Princeton Review, as long as you pick the live-online or in-person options.
+It’s good to take advantage of the course offered by Princeton Review, as long as you pick the live online or in-person options.
 Spending lots of time interacting with a teacher and other students is definitely one of the best ways to boost your score.

 And don’t rely only on the TPR’s materials when going through your prep.
 It’s best to attack the questions from many different angles to maximize your chances of success.
 Also, don’t hope that a course will solve all of your problems.
-In the end, it’s all about your level of self-discipline and the amount of time you’re willing to put in that matter.
+In the end, it’s all about your level of self-discipline and the amount of time you’re willing to put into that matter.